 What is autism?

-There are many cognitive styles because how we humans think and perceive the world varies naturally.
+There are many types of mind because how we humans think and perceive the world varies naturally.

 If your cognitive style meets the societal standards of “normal” you're called neurotypical.